-Chase Carey, News Corp’s COO and James Murdoch’s immediate boss, issued a statement late on Wednesday in which he condemned both the BBC Panorama documentary and other media worldwide that had reported its claims.
+Chase Carey, News Corp’s COO and James Murdoch’s immediate boss, on Wednesday condemned the BBC documentary.

 “The BBC’s Panorama program was a gross misrepresentation of NDS’s role as a high quality and leading provider of technology and services to the pay-TV industry, as are many of the other press accounts that have piled on - if not exaggerated - the BBC’s inaccurate claims,” he wrote.

-NDS has complained that it was not asked for its side of the story before Monday’s Panorama, which said NDS had leaked secret codes that allowed rampant pirating of BSkyB rival ITV Digital , which went bust in 2002.
+NDS has complained that it was not asked for its side of the story before Monday’s Panorama programme, which said NDS had leaked secret codes that allowed rampant pirating of BSkyB rival ITV Digital, which went bust in 2002.

-On Thursday, NDS’s Executive Chairman Abe Peled published a detailed letter to Panorama accusing the documentary of using manipulated emails to support its allegations, and demanding that the programme retract the claims.
+On Thursday, NDS’s Peled published a letter accusing Panorama of using manipulated emails to support its allegations.

-The BBC said: “We stand by the Panorama investigation.
-We have received NDS’s correspondence and are aware of News Corp’s rejection of Panorama’s revelations.
-However, the emails shown in the programme were not manipulated, as NDS claims, and nothing in the correspondence undermines the evidence presented in the programme.”
+The BBC said the emails shown in the programme “were not manipulated, as NDS claims, and nothing in the correspondence undermines the evidence presented in the programme”.

-Also this week, the Australian Financial Review published a story claiming that NDS had allowed piracy to thrive at its client U.S. satellite broadcaster DirecTV, which Murdoch had ambitions to buy, even though it had a fix.
+Also this week, the Australian Financial Review published a story saying that NDS had allowed piracy to thrive at its client U.S. satellite broadcaster DirecTV, which Murdoch had ambitions to buy.

 None of the evidence presented by Panorama and the AFR this week suggests that the Murdochs or any other News Corp executives were aware at the alleged practices at NDS.